aslammmuhammed/run-secret-reloader/README.md

 - 🌐 **Multi-service Support** - Handle multiple Cloud Run services per secret
 - ☁️ **Serverless** - Runs as a Cloud Run service, scales to zero when idle

-🎉 **That's it!** Your Cloud Run service will automatically redeploy with the new secret.

 Cloud Run has built-in [secret hot-reload capabilities](https://cloud.google.com/run/docs/configuring/services/secrets), but most applications read secrets only once at startup.
 This project bridges that gap by automatically triggering redeployments when secrets change.